The volumes of Miyauchi subgroups

 \subsection{Miyauchi's theory of local newforms}

 Let $E/F$ be a quadratic unramified extension of non-archimedean local fields of characteristic zero.
 We use $\overline{x}$ to denote the nontrivial Galois automorphism applied to $x \in E$.
-Let $\o$, $\fO$ be the rings of integers of the two fields $F$, $E$ respectively.
-Let $p$, $\p$ be their maximal ideals, and $q_F$, $q_E$ be the cardinalities of their residue fields, which we assume to be odd.
+Let $\o$, $\fO$ be the rings of integers of the two fields $F$, $E$, respectively.
+Let $\mathfrak{p}$, $\p$ be their maximal ideals, and $q_F$, $q_E$ be the cardinalities of their residue fields.
 Let

 where

 The group $U$ is a rank $3$ unitary group defined over $F$.
 There is a unique isomorphism class of genuine unitary groups over $F$ \cite[Section 1.9]{Rogawski}, so we are content to work with the above explicit model for this single isomorphism class of unitary groups.